 Song Delivery - The ability to express the character through song with technical mastery.

 Physicality - Character emotions, experience, and behavior expressed through body language.

 Spark - Exceptional stage presence.
 The ability to hold the adjudicators' attention.
 Star quality.

 The adjudicators will use a 1-5 scoring model to critique the performances.

 The winners will be announced at the virtual Kelli O'Hara Awards ceremony.

 We recognize that there is a wide range of budgetary considerations across the various schools.
 In the interest of maintaining scoring equity, our adjudication model will account for rented sets and costumes.
 Please notify the Kelli O’Hara awards if you plan to rent some or all your costumes and/or set.
 You will not be penalized for using rentals; we just want to make sure that schools who build their own sets and costumes are not placed at a disadvantage.
 If you do build your own sets and/or costumes, please let us know if they will be designed by an adult or a student.

-Additionally, please notify the Kelli O’Hara Awards if you will be casting any adults or using adults in the orchestra.
+Additionally, please notify the Kelli O’Hara Awards if you will be casting any adults, using adults in the orchestra, or have adult designers for lighting, audio, scenic , costumes, or props.
 That will be considered as well.

 All applications and video submission from both schools and students must be submitted during this window.
 We encourage everyone to submit sooner rather than later as we may close the window once a certain number of submissions are received.*

 Kelli O'Hara Virtual Ceremony